Eyan17/LCWhitelist/README.md

-Hello, person who stumbled onto my project with SmajloSlovakian, this is a whitelist for Lethal Company.
+This is a whitelist mod for the game Lethal Company.
+It works by checking if all connected players' names are included in the config file.
+If someone's is not, they will be kicked out.

+The mod is server-side.